Life in Lisbon’s Príncipe Real neighborhood congregates on Rua Dom Pedro V.

 I’d booked an Airbnb in the neighborhood for a month.
-A friend flew in from London the weekend I arrived, and we decided to celebrate at A Cevicheria, where steel doors laser cut with an Escher print open to polished white walls and a lifelike orange octopus hanging above the bar like something on loan from the Smithsonian.
+A friend flew in from London the weekend I arrived, and we decided to celebrate at A Cevicheria, where steel doors laser cut with an Escher print open to a lifelike orange octopus hanging above the bar like something on loan from the Smithsonian.

 The wait would be 40 minutes, a mid-20s host with a German accent and messy blond topknot told us, suggesting a nearby pub whose name we missed for pre-dinner drinks.
 We walked a few blocks before deciding we’d gone too far, settling for watered-down mojitos at a terrace bar overlooking the Tagus before heading back.

 Dinner was long.
 We ate Portuguese takes on ceviche and drank pisco sours until midnight, when our servers invited us to join the staff’s post-work drinks ritual at the now-mythic pub on the corner.

 Noticing the sign for the first time as we trailed the A Cevicheria crew, I realized that what the host had recommended was not actually a pub, or even the pub as we’d heard, but simply “Pub.”

 Pub is a bar with a modest kitchen, simple wine list, and small selection of craft beer, which can be hard to come by in Lisbon, where almost everyone is loyal to Sagres or Super Bock.
 The menu leaves no overwhelming impression, but the thin, crispy pizzas that get sent out periodically could pass for something you’d get at a restaurant a few countries over in Italy.